 Is there anything better than a tin stuffed with an assortment of homemade holiday cookies?
 You can treat your friends and family to baked goods too, and it doesn’t have to take up an entire weekend.
 Start small.
 Choose one easy holiday cookie recipe to make with the kids and brighten the season for a babysitter or special family friend.

 They use a holiday calendar

 You’ll pull out the Advent of course, but it’s a good idea to use a holiday calendar or planner too.
 Between work celebrations and class parties, gift swaps and seasonal volunteering, there’s a lot to keep track of in the weeks between Halloween and New Year’s Day.
 Keep a detailed schedule handy so you know what’s coming and aren’t caught by surprise.
-These time-management tips can keep you on track.

 They say no